Hietamaki/ship-passage-predictor/README.md

 Module requirements
 ------
-Use pip3 or Anaconda for packages management.
-If you are using pip on Windows, Gohlke's binary packages is required for uninstallable PyPi modules (https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+Use pip3 for packages management.
+You can try Anaconda if you want, but I had problems with cartopy pulling some old pyproj dependencies.
+If you are using pip on Windows, Gohlke's binary packages are required for uninstallable PyPi modules (https://www.lfd.uci.edu/~gohlke/pythonlibs/).

 - alphashape
 - cartopy (*)